top of page

 Psychological therapies offer effective and evidence-based tools for managing health anxiety.
 The most widely used and researched approaches include:

 • Cognitive Behavioural Therapy (CBT): CBT focuses on identifying and challenging the negative thoughts and behaviours that fuel health anxiety.
-Therapists help clients recognize how their interpretations of bodily sensations, or preoccupations with health scare stories etc, lead to anxiety, and teach them skills to develop more balanced and realistic ways of thinking about their health.
+Therapists help clients recognize how their interpretations of bodily sensations or preoccupations with health scare stories lead to anxiety, and teach them skills to develop more balanced and realistic ways of thinking about their health.
 This might include techniques like thought challenging, exposure therapy to feared situations, and relaxation strategies.

 • Acceptance and Commitment Therapy (ACT): ACT takes a different approach, focusing on the importance of accepting our anxious thoughts and feelings, rather than trying to fight or control them.
-So it teaches that, even if you have some anxiety, life doesn’t have to go on hold for you to deal with it.
+It teaches that, even if you have some anxiety, life doesn’t have to go on hold for you to deal with it.
 ACT emphasizes mindfulness techniques and helps clients focus on their values and create a more meaningful life, even in the presence of anxiety.
-Even though ACT doesn’t try to stop health anxiety thoughts directly, those preoccupations might just drop away anyway as you learn better ways of tolerating them.
+Even though ACT doesn’t try to stop health anxiety thoughts directly, those preoccupations might just drop away as you learn better ways of tolerating them.

 • Exposure and Response Prevention (ERP): A specialized type of CBT often used for health anxiety, ERP involves gradually exposing clients to their health-related fears while helping them resist the urge to engage in compulsive checking or reassurance-seeking behaviours.
 This controlled exposure helps them learn that their fears are often exaggerated and that they can tolerate uncertainty.